About The Zodiac Lore

 If you are new to the Chinese zodiac, start with the homepage calculator and enter your birth date.
 Then read the page for your zodiac animal and element type.

 If you were born in January or February, pay special attention to lunar-year boundaries.
-Your zodiac sign may belong to the previous lunar year.
+Your zodiac sign may belong to the previous lunar year, even when your Gregorian birth year seems to suggest a different animal.

 Our editorial standards

 We aim to keep information clear, consistent, and transparent.
-Our method pages explain how we calculate zodiac signs, how we review content, and how we correct mistakes.
+Our method pages explain how we calculate zodiac signs, how we review content, what sources we use, and how we correct mistakes.

 For more detail, visit our methodology and trust pages: